UK DIATF

 • See the POST /sessions[↗] section for a detailed overview of how to create a session

-Step 2: create a session using the POST /sessions endpoint
+Step 2: start a session using the POST /sessions endpoint

 • Open the response payload of the POST /sessions[↗] request you just made